All Products

 Not supported

-For Internet-facing applications with no special compatibility requirements, use the tls_cipher_policy_1_2 policy or a later version.
+For Internet-facing applications without special compatibility requirements, we recommend using tls_cipher_policy_1_2 or a stricter policy.

 Console

 Go to the TLS Security Policies page in the ALB console.
-On the Default Policy tab, you can view the policy details.
+On the Default Policy tab, you can view the details of each policy.

 API

-You can call the ListSystemSecurityPolicies operation to query the default system policies.
+Call the ListSystemSecurityPolicies operation to query the default policies.

 Custom policies